nellopai/deepLearningModels/README.md

 parameters keeping the generalization power of the network.

 ## Requirement
-First of all please install the requirement with the command: pip3 install -r requirements.txt
+Before training any network please install the requirements with the command: pip3 install -r requirements.txt
 The packages required are the following:
 - pandas